Tyriol/basic-user-management-with-hono/plan.md

 ## My Plan

+### Backend

-- set up hono backend server to host RESTful API
+- set up hono backend server to host RESTful API ✅
-  - install packages
+  - install packages ✅
-  - small test route to ensure it's working
+  - small test route to ensure it's working ✅
-- use JSON file to store user data
+- use JSON file to store user data ✅
-  - use node fs to create, read and write
-  - when posting a new user, check if the json file exists
+  - check if the json file exists ✅
-    - if it doesn't, create it
+    - if it doesn't, create it ✅
+  - use node fs to:
+    - create ✅
+    - read ✅
-    - otherwise write new user to the file
+    - write
 - write POST route to add a new user
   - test
 - write GET routes to: